techiediaries/techiediaries/_posts/2017/2017-09-09-ionic-background-mode.md

 ---
-layout: post
+layout: bpost
-title: "Keep Running Ionic 4/Angular Apps In Background Mode (With Example)"
+title: "Keep Running Ionic 5/Angular Apps In Background Mode (With Example)"
 image: "images/content/ionic.jpg"
-excerpt: "This tutorial will cover an example use case of the Cordova background mode plugin with Ionic 4/Angular (also Ionic 3).
-We'll see how you can keep your app running while it's in the background (minimized)." tags : ionic
+excerpt: "This tutorial will cover an example use case of the Cordova background mode plugin with Ionic 5/Angular (also Ionic 4).
+We'll see how you can keep your app running while it's in the background (minimized)"
+date: 2020-05-03
+tags : ionic
 ---